WojciechKania3/Karaocaml/README.md

 # Karaocaml

-Simple GUI program, that lets you scream the contents of your heart out.
+Simple GUI program, that lets you scream the content of your heart out.

 ## What's this?